8483/notes/topics/mysql.md

 # Backup

-To do this, we use the `mysqldump` command which creates a file with the SQL statements necessary to re -create the database.
-Use `--databases` in order to have `CREATE TABLE IF NOT EXIST` included in the dump.
+To do this, we use the `mysqldump` command which creates a file with the SQL statements necessary to re-create the database.

+With `--all-databases` or `--databases`, mysqldump writes `CREATE DATABASE` and `USE` statements prior to the dump output for each database, in order to insure the data goes to the right database.

 ```bash
 mysqldump --add-drop-table --databases dbName > backup.sql